 Also keep in mind that “technology fails,” write Fred Fakkema, VP of compliance at Zonar Systems, and Annette Sandberg, former FMCSA administrator and principal at TransSafe Consulting.

-“While no device is perfect, carriers should conduct research into the manufacturers that have self-certified to ensure that they are choosing the best solution for their fleet.
+“While no device is perfect, carriers should conduct research into the manufacturers that have self-certified to ensure that they are choosing the best ELD for truckers.

 “Beyond making sure that the solution is on the list of registered ELDs, they should ask providers about the customer service and maintenance support they provide for devices, request a demo, and ensure they have each required feature or function as directed by FMCSA.”

 29. Are there printers that will just print out a paper version of the logs a driver can sign, for paper backups or loss of connectivity, etc.?